 - Are you going to hire internally or externally?

 - Create the job description and create a job aid.
+Use job aid templates to standardize them.

 - Create a selection framework.